Photon-Gaming/RPG-Project/Engine Docs/ENTITIES.md

 ### Programming New Properties

 New properties can be added to an entity class the same as you would implement any other C# property.
-In order for a property to appear in the editor, however, it must have a public getter, a setter at any protection level, and be decorated with the `JsonProperty` and `EditorModifiable` attributes.
+In order for a property to appear in the editor, however, it must have a public getter, a non-private (e.g. public, internal, protected) setter, and be decorated with the `JsonProperty` and `EditorModifiable` attributes.

 The `EditorModifiable` attribute requires two string parameters: the display name of the property and a description for the editor to show.
 An optional third parameter can also be given to specify a special edit type, which will be presented differently in the editor.